chandra1sekar/data-engineering/00-General/assignments/03-assignment.md

         FROM
            `bigquery-public-data.san_francisco.bikeshare_trips`'

 ### Queries

-Rerun last week's queries in bq format
+1. Rerun last week's queries using bq command line tool:
-Paste sql here
+  * Paste your bq queries:

 - What's the size of this dataset? (i.e., how many trips)

 - What is the earliest start time and latest end time for a trip?

 - How many bikes are there?

+2. New Query
+  * Paste your SQL query and answer the question in a sentence.

+- How many trips are in the morning vs in the afternoon?

 ### Project Questions